agsb/milliForth-6502/README.md

 Yes, bytes.
 But the code is for a x86 CPU.

-How minimal could be for a classic 6502 CPU ?
+How minimal could be it for a classic 6502 CPU ?

 Two essentially different CPUs, a 16-bit x86 based on complex registers and opcodes, and a 8-bit 6502 using page zero as registers and page one as hardware stack.